hashirwebx/hashirwebx/README.md

 </div>

 ##  About Me
-I’m currently learned **HTML, CSS, GSAP Animation, JavaScript, React, Tailwind CSS**, focusing on building modern and responsive web applications.
+I’m currently learned **HTML, CSS, JavaScript, React, Tailwind CSS, GSAP Animation**, focusing on building modern and responsive web applications.
 I enjoy learning in public and sharing my journey with the community.